What are the health risks of inhaling welding fume particles?

 Factors determine the risks

-Scientific studies report the effect of welding fumes can cause all kinds of physical complaints and serious diseases such as cancer, asthma, and Parkinson’s disease.
+Scientific studies report that the effect of welding fume can cause all kinds of physical complaints and serious diseases such as cancer, asthma, and Parkinson’s disease.
 Welding fume and the composition of smoke vapor created when welding different types of metal create dangerous airborne particles that are threatening to life longevity when breathed in.
 Ensuring proper ventilation and air filtration equipment in the welding workspace by using fume extraction equipment to capture the fume is important.

 Particles constitute the greatest health hazard